-- Include the correction of position at each riveting operation when a reference is available; - Include other steps in the process, such as the conversion of the TDL program to a programming language native to robots, substitution of the message exchanging via simulator by the standard communication protocol used by the robots and the execution of tests in real environment; - Develop procedures for drilling and placement of rivets in an orbital junction, as illustrated in Figure 7.
-In this case, the use of track motion as the seventh axis becomes necessary, because it increases the robot accessibility (Aguiar et al., 2007a) (Aguiar et al., 2007b).
+- Use exchange of messages with the robot's tools simulating corrections in the trajectories at each stage; - Include other steps to the procedure, as the conversion of the TDL program to a programming language native to robots, substitution the exchange of messages via simulator by the standard communication used by robots and the execution of tests in real environment; - Develop procedures for drilling and placement of rivets of manner orbital, as the arrows shown in Figure 7.
+Therefore, the use of track motion as the seventh axis becomes more effective, because it would facilitate the access more complex by redundancy (Aguiar et al., 2007a) (Aguiar et al., 2007b).

 Figure 7.
-Drilling and placement of rivets of manner orbital.
+Drilling and placement of rivets of manner orbital